You know you want to teach English and travel around the world, but should you do that as a volunteer or as a paid international teacher?

 - Summer semester: End of April/early May to mid-August

-The paid teach abroad programs are longer slightly longer anywhere from about 5 months up to two years.
+The paid teach abroad programs are longer slightly longer, but typically around 1 year.
 The length and extension opportunities vary between our countries:

 Days Off + Vacations Days

 You will have scheduled vacation days (around two weeks spread throughout the semester) that the school gives you.
 You do not get sick days off; if you are ill during your semester, you will need to work with your ILP group and Head Teacher to see who can cover your classes.